-It may seem very early to plan your summer activities, but that depends on what you are interested in doing.
-Be aware that some popular summer programs have very early deadlines and interviews for coveted positions begin as early as January.
+It may seem very early to plan your summer activities, but some popular summer programs have early deadlines and interviews for coveted positions begin as early as January.
+Other programs are just posting their offerings for next summer so students should check back for updates on the status.
 Here are some ideas to consider:

 - Apply for A Summer Job.
-Work experience helps students learn responsibility, how to collaborate with others and manage money and save.
-One of the best summer jobs is summer camp counselor or lifeguard (training required).
-Many local summer camps begin the hiring process in January so it isn’t too early to inquire now.
+Learn how to collaborate with others and manage money and save.
+Many local summer camps begin the hiring process in January, so it isn’t too early to enquire now.
 Some of our clients in Greater Boston enjoy working at Summer@Park and Beaver Summer Programs.

 - Learn About Health and Medicine.
-The six-week Beth Israel Deaconess Medical Center Summer Health Corps application will be available online starting January 1st.
+Stanford Institutes for Medicine Summer Research program is an intensive 8-week program where students earn a modest stipend and the program is free (and highly competitive as a result).
+The application opens December 16.
 Boston University offers Introduction to Medicine for high school students, and the application will be available starting on December 15th.

 - Immerse in Social Science.
 The highly regarded, selective Telluride Association Summer Program is free.
 The nomination deadline has passed but students can still apply.
 This year’s offerings are Black Studies and Anti-Oppressive Studies.